 - Expectations will be clearly set and understood and deadlines normally met.

-- Staff will proactively communicate with and promptly respond to the Boards of Trustees and Directors according to their appropriate roles.
+- Staff will proactively communicate with and promptly respond to the Board of Directors according to their appropriate roles.

 - Staff will quantify organizational accomplishments and make every effort to capture and maintain institutional knowledge.

 - Conflicting priorities will be addressed and readjusted as needed.